Chart Color Schemes

 Eumundi - Yandina lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

 Eumundi-Yandina's population is approximately 13,768 as of November 2025.
-This figure represents an increase of 1,420 people since the 2021 Census, which reported a population of 12,348.
-The growth is inferred from ABS data showing an estimated resident population of 13,502 in June 2024 and an additional 505 validated new addresses post-Census.
+This figure represents an increase of 1,420 people since the 2021 Census, which recorded a population of 12,348.
+The growth is inferred from ABS data showing an estimated resident population of 13,502 in June 2024 and an additional 505 validated new addresses since the Census date.
 This results in a population density of 63 persons per square kilometer.
-Eumundi-Yandina's 11.5% growth since the Census exceeds both the non-metro area average (8.8%) and the national average, indicating it as a region with significant growth.
-Interstate migration contributed approximately 54.9% to this population increase, although all factors including natural growth and overseas migration were positive contributors.
+Eumundi-Yandina's 11.5% growth from 2021 to 2025 exceeds both the non-metro area average (8.8%) and the national average, indicating strong growth for the region.
+Interstate migration contributed approximately 54.9% of overall population gains during recent periods.

 Frequently Asked Questions - Population